MIU Inaugurates Massive Solar Array

 MIU purchases additional electricity from its regional utility company, Alliant Energy.
 Sixteen percent of Alliant’s electricity is generated from wind farms.
 In addition, MIU has solar panels powering several of its buildings and a wind turbine at its Sustainable Living department.
 Pooling all these resources together with the new campus solar field, MIU derives about 43% of its electricity from solar and wind.

 Past and present MIU presidents, Drs.
 Bevan Morris and John Hagelin, have supported and signed the American College & University Presidents’ Climate Commitment (ACUPCC) and Paris Climate Initiative with the intention of moving MIU to become a carbon-neutral campus within a decade.
 This new solar field is a big step forward in that continuing effort to promote life in accord with natural law.

 MIU is educating changemakers for the economy of tomorrow and providing internships with companies that are powering the change.

-- MIU is home to the first Sustainable Living degree program in the U.S. taught in a whole-tree construction green building that produces more energy than it consumes.
+- MIU is home to the first BA in Sustainable & Regenerative Living in the US. taught in a whole-tree construction green building that produces more energy than it consumes.
 Learn the skills needed to realize this connection and become a leader in the sustainability movement through hands-on classes, individualized attention, and the support of a sustainable, spiritual community.

-- MIU’s unique Regenerative Organic Agriculture degree program offers education in carbon-sequestering sustainable organic practices in the heartland of American agriculture.
+- MIU’s unique Regenerative Organic Agriculture programs offer education in carbon-sequestering sustainable organic practices in the heartland of American agriculture.
 Learn to grow healthy food that sustains our planet.
 Study permaculture, soil ecology, and more with experts in the field, connecting each topic to your deepest self.

-- In MIU’s Sustainable Business MBA degree program, learn to create and or support a profitable business that offers life-sustaining products and services while helping you grow into the best person you can be.
+- In MIU’s MBA with a Sustainable Business Specialization, learn to create and or support a profitable business that offers life-sustaining products and services while helping you grow into the best person you can be.